 Demetri L. Morgan, Ph.D.

-Demetri (he/him/his) is an Assistant Professor in the Higher Education Program at Loyola University Chicago.
+Demetri (he/him/his) is an Assistant Professor in the Higher Education Program at Loyola University Chicago., where he also serves as program chair (beginning July 2021).
 The Diverse Democracy and Higher Education Project is the outgrowth of Demetri's deep belief in the necessity of cultivating quality and equitable educational experiences for all students in postsecondary education spaces.
 Equitable and quality educational experiences are some of the only ways to encourage social responsibility and democratic engagement that can transform political and social norms into their full potential of liberation and justice.
 Yet, equitable and quality experiences oriented towards democratic engagement don't just happen.
 This reality must be dreamed of, cultivated, nurtured, and institutionalized with thoughtful policies and defended with sound educational practices.

 To this end, Demetri collaboratively leads a number of studies in support of realizing this vision including: a series of studies on student political engagement and activism, serving as Co-Principal Investigator on the ILSPRA project, and a founding member of the Critical Higher Education Governance Collaborative (CHEGC).

 Demetri enjoys living in Chicago with his wife and daughter.
 He is an avid fan of the Florida Gators and Miami Heat, a brother of Alpha Phi Alpha Fraternity, Inc., and an active member at NewStory Church Chicago.
 Demetri earned his Ph.D. from the University of Pennsylvania.
 He has an M.S.
 Ed. in higher education and student affairs from Indiana University, and a B.A. in Political Science from the University of Florida.
 In 2019 Demetri was selected as a Next Generation Fellow of the Place-Based Justice Network and in 2021, Demetri was recognized by ACPA College Student Educators International as an Emerging Scholar.

 Norma López, Ph.D.